City cycling skills and training

 Learn to Ride - £10

-Training will be at Preston Park, Saturday mornings starting at 10am.
-Meeting place is the Chalet Café in Preston Park.
+Saturday mornings at 10am.
+Meet at the Chalet Café in Preston Park.

 New to cycling?
 Want to feel comfortable and confident on a bike?
 You’re not alone.
 Learn to Ride will help you to do this.
-You will learn basic skills such as starting, stopping, getting on and off a bike safely.
-This is done in a non-traffic environment.
-Sign up and pay for your course.
+You will learn basic skills such as:

 Beginner cycle training - Level 1 costs £10

-Level 1 cycle training takes place on Saturdays from 10am to 1pm (approximately).
-Meeting place is the Chalet Café in Preston Park
+Saturdays from 10am to 1pm (approximately).
+Meet at the Chalet Café in Preston Park.

 New to cycling?
 Need to brush up on your cycling skills?
 You’re not alone.
 Level 1 training can get you on a bike and cycling confidently.
-You will learn basic skills such as turning, braking and emergency braking, signaling and most importantly, looking behind you.
-This is done in a non-traffic environment.
-Sign up and pay for your course.
+You will learn basic skills such as:

 Intermediate cycle training - Level 2 costs £15

-Level 2 cycle training takes place on Saturdays from 9.30am to 1.30pm (approximately) on quiet and busy roads.
-Meeting place is the Maclaren room at The Level.
+Saturdays from 9.30am to 1.30pm (approximately) on quiet and busy roads.
+Meet at the Maclaren room at The Level.

 Want to know how to cycle on the roads?
 Need a confidence boost?
 Our cycle trainers will teach you all you need to know to cycle safely and confidently on the roads.
-You will learn about road positioning, communicating with other road-users and undertaking basic on-road movements, such as passing parked cars and turning at junctions.
-Sign up and pay for your course.
+You will learn about:

 Experienced cycle training - Level 3 costs £20